toummHus/Comparison/Readme.md

 ### 3.1 Training

-HIRDiff uses the same pre-trained Diffusion Model as PLRDiff and is not trainable.
+HIRDiff uses the same pretrained Diffusion Model as PLRDiff and is not trainable.

 ### 3.2 Inference